 Concessional superannuation contributions for high income earners are taxed effectively at the rate of 30% (rather than the standard 15%).
-A high income earner for this purpose is anyone who earns more than \$250,000 of adjusted taxable income.
+A high-income earner for this purpose is anyone who earns more than \$250,000 of adjusted taxable income.
 The Division 293 tax can be reduced or even eliminated if it is possible to reduce your adjusted taxable income to be below the \$250,000 threshold or by deferring income to a future year (e.g. by deferring the payment of dividends).

-(F) Non-Concessional Contributions
+(F) Non-concessional contributions

-The non-concessional contribution (i.e. non-tax deductible) caps for all individuals are detailed in Item 1. above.
-Individuals aged under 67 on 1 July of the income year are still entitled to "bring forward" up to three years of non-concessional contributions but the amount that they can bring forward was changed last year.
+The non-concessional contribution (i.e. non-tax deductible) caps for all individuals are detailed in Item 1 above.
+Individuals aged under 75 on 1 July of the income year are still entitled to 'bring forward' up to three years of non-concessional contributions but the amount that they can bring forward depends on their total superannuation balance (TSB).
 This is best explained in the following table:

-From 1 July 2022
+From 1 July 2024 to 30 June 2025

-Total Superannuation Balance (TSB) Contribution and bring forward available
+TSB Contribution and bring forward available

-Less than \$1.48m \$330,000
+Less than \$1.66m \$360,000

-\$1.48m to less than \$1.59m \$220,000
+\$1.66m to less than \$1.78m \$240,000

-\$1.59m to less than \$1.7m \$110,000
+\$1.78m to less than \$1.9m \$120,000

-\$1.7m and above nil
+\$1.9m and above nil